ImageMagick/Usage-Markdown/distorts/index.md

 But there are other problems involved...

-For example what do you do when the mapped position 'misses' the source image completely.
+For example, what do you do when the mapped position 'misses' the source image completely.
 In this case, what color should be returned is determined by the [Virtual Pixel](../misc/#virtual-pixel) setting.
 This setting will pick a color, such as the nearest edge of the source image, pretend the source image is infinitely tiled (or mirror tiled) across the plain, or use some specific color such as 'white', 'black', or 'transparent' or the user defined background color.

 There is also the possibility that there is no mathematically valid coordinate for a specific destination position being mapped.
-For example the pixel looks into the 'sky' of a perspective 'plane' (See [Viewing Distant Horizons](#horizon)), and thus does not even see the 'plane' in which the source image lies.
+For example, the pixel looks into the 'sky' of a perspective 'plane' (See [Viewing Distant Horizons](#horizon)), and thus does not even see the 'plane' in which the source image lies.

 In this case a [Virtual Pixel](../misc/#virtual-pixel) is useless as it does 'hit' the source image plane in a N-dimensional space, and as such the destination pixel is completely invalid!
 In this case IM uses the current "`-matte`" setting for the pixel color.